Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 case.
 In this construction tutorial we will show one way to put everything together.

+At first we will remove the protective foil on all casing parts.
+There is one foil on the front- and backside each.

-We will start by screwing the Master Brick on the back side.
+After that we will start by screwing the Master Brick on the back side.
 We use screws from the top and bottom with 10mm spacers at the bottom inside of the case.
 The USB connector of the Master Brick faces to the outside.